GLaDOS-Michigan/IronSpec/README.md

 To check basic functionality, it is sufficient to follow the following "Setup" steps with a single CloudLab node.
 After setup, to test to make sure that everything is installed and configured correctly, run `./runSimpleExperiments.sh` to run the mutation framework on a simple Max Spec found in: `./specs/max/maxSpec.dfy` and the Automatic Sanity Checker on `./specs/sort/sortMethod.dfy`

-After executing this command, see the output in a file `./experimentOutput/MaxSpecCorrect/maxSpecCorrect_output.txt` and the tail of the output will look like this:
+After executing this command, see the output in a file `./experimentOutput/MaxSpecCorrect/maxSpecCorrect_output.txt` and the tail of the output will look something like this (the mutation IDs may be slightly different, and the mutation at the root may be a different equivalent mutations):

 ```
 ...